What does the Board of Directors do?

 If you have any questions about the application process, or the Board itself, please contact us.
 We thank you for your interest and support!

-- Complete the online nomination form by October 15th, 2022.
+- Complete the online nomination form.
 Please note, a resume/CV or summary of experience will be required, but will not be shared with anyone outside the Board and Nominations committee.

 - Those interested in being considered for a Board position may be selected for an interview with the Board based on their nomination form.